opensearch-project/sql/docs/user/ppl/cmd/kmeans.rst

 Description
 ============
-| The ``kmeans`` command applies kmeans algorithm in ml-commons plugin on the search result returned by a PPL command.
+| The ``kmeans`` command applies the kmeans algorithm in the ml-commons plugin on the search result returned by a PPL command.

 Syntax